Frequently Asked Questions on Priesthood

 Q. What can help me better discern a call to the priesthood?

 A. The call to priesthood comes from Christ and his Church.
 It is always discerned through a relationship with Christ and the Church through prayer and service.
 Some of the things you can do are to attend daily Mass more frequently, spend an hour in front of the Eucharist at least once a week if not more, and become involved in pastoral ministry in your parish.
-If you are in high school this should be done through the youth ministry program in your parish.
-For those out of high school, speak with your pastor about becoming involved in ministry in your parish.
-Finally, to understand how the Lord is speaking to us, it is always helpful to seek out the guidance of a spiritual director.
-It is best to first talk with your pastor.
+Finally, to understand how the Lord is speaking to us, it is always helpful to seek out the guidance of your pastor.
 He can offer support and help you in your discernment.

 Q. Do I have to decide before I go to the seminary?